vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Note, this doesn't result in a contradiction either; since, unlike with ``Pτ⊥⊥`` we can't reduce `Pιˉ⊥` to `Pτ`.
 And, while `P::(Pτˉ Pτˉ⊥)` *does* give us a contradiction (since `ˉ` is not incompletely realizable), `P::(P⊥ Pτˉ⊥)` is *not*.
 And, we can't force `P::Pτˉ` by eliminating`P::P`; since disjunction elimination only works with `⊥`.

-But, how do we interpret assertions like: `P: P⊥`?
+But, how do we interpret assertions like: `P::P⊥`?
 If they're not contradictions, then what are they?

 As we discussed earlier (in the section on pure negatives), Naiyyāyikas interpret this as something that fails to express an internally consistent assertion not because `P` is incoherent but because it is indeterminate.
 In Navyanyāya jargon, the co-realization of a property and its absence in the same basis is called 'incomplete realization' [अव्याप्यवृत्तिः; avyāpyavr̥ttiḥ] and is resolved by distinguishing the partition [अवच्छेदकभेदेन; avacchedakabhedena] over which the property operates from that of its absence.